danfmihai/proxmox-create-template/README.md

+# Provisions proxmox template and a new vm from template
-Creates a proxmox template using the cloud-init images from Ubuntu,Debian and Centos Images are pulled from Ubuntu,Debian and Centos mirrors
+Creates a proxmox template using the cloud-init images from Ubuntu,Debian and Centos.
+Images are pulled from Ubuntu,Debian and Centos mirrors.
+Script will assign by default ubuntu image if no argument is not specified at the time the script is ran.
+Will pull the specified image type and create a template and from there a new vm machine.
+The template will have a random ID in the 9000s and the new VM will have the next available ID.

 # Installation
 ```